 Conflict of Interest and Close Personal Relations Protocols for Chairs and Academic Administrators

-University of Toronto policy on Conflict of Interest addresses the matter of intimate relations between academic staff and their colleagues or their students in the section on activities requiring the prior written approval of the Chair of the Department.
-Academic administrators are thus pivotal to the administration of this part of the policy, and to effective communication of the University's expectations.
+University of Toronto policy on Conflict of Interest addresses the matter of intimate relations between academic staff and their colleagues or their students in the section on activities requiring the prior written approval of the Chair of the department.
+Academic administrators are thus pivotal to the administration of this part of the policy, and to effective communication of the University’s expectations.
 These guidelines are intended to provide a framework for addressing situations that come to your attention.

-The purposes of Conflict of Interest Policy
+The Purposes of the Conflict of Interest Policy

-Conflict of Interest policy safeguards the disinterested disposition of specific resources within the University; it also more generally safeguards the University's reputation for fairness and meritorious decision-making; most importantly, it safeguards the entitlement of students and employees to equitable treatment.
-Academic conflicts of interest arise when anyone who is making decisions that affect the academic welfare of another person has a personal interest in that decision - for example, because they have a current or previous sexual or familial relation with that other person.
+The Conflict of Interest policy safeguards the disinterested disposition of specific resources within the University; it also more generally safeguards the University’s reputation for fairness and meritorious decision-making; most importantly, it safeguards the entitlement of students and employees to equitable treatment.
+Academic conflicts of interest arise when anyone who is making decisions that affect the academic welfare of another person has a personal interest in that decision — for example, because they have a current or previous sexual or familial relation with that other person.
 Where a conflict of interest exists, it gives rise to a clear apprehension of bias, and it is that apprehension of bias, as much as any actual bias, that needs to be addressed.

 Where a close personal relation exists or has existed between faculty members — where they are in a marital relation, for instance — there will be a conflict of interest in any circumstance where one of them is involved in making a decision that affects the academic prowess of the other.
 Examples of this include decisions about PTR or tenure.
 A conflict of interest will not arise simply because both faculty members are on a committee, or where they are otherwise each contributing to decisions that affect third parties.